 Examples of Promoting British Values: Specific Tutorials and Tutor Group Projects

-All students start the year with a focus on the positive learning climate that the College seeks to nurture.
+All students start the year with a focus on the positive learning climate that the academy seeks to nurture.
 Students look at types of bullying and the importance of respect for other people.
-Reasons why bullying might occur are considered, ways to prevent and challenge bullying behaviour and why it is important to maintain a College community which respects each individual.
+Reasons why bullying might occur are considered, ways to prevent and challenge bullying behaviour and why it is important to maintain a school community which respects each individual.

 Tolerance of those of different faiths and beliefs is promoted in RE as students gain a greater understanding of religious diversity and practices for those religions represented in the UK.